Easily estimate take home pay after income tax so you can have an idea of what to possibly expect when planning your budget

 |From 8,968 onwards||5.3%|

 A state standard deduction exists and varies depending on your filing status.
 Along with a few other other states, the state standard deduction amounts are based off of the federal standard deduction amounts.
-Additionally, Missouri is one of the few states that allow a portion of your federal income tax to be deducted as well.
-The amount that can be deducted varies based on your income.

 More From Investomatica: